 Fine-tune your deliveries

 There are plenty of lessons to be learned then on how to improve fleet deliveries in the time to COVID-19.
-With a fleet management solution like our very own Veturilo, however, there’s even more fine-tuning which can be done to help.
+With a vehicle management solution like our very own Veturilo, however, there’s even more fine-tuning which can be done to help.
 With always-on tracking, route planning, driver behavior data and more, you can truly be the king of the road.
 Or perhaps master of your fleet is a better expression.
-We’ve got a post dedicated to the ways a fleet management app makes your fleet more efficient.
+We’ve got a post dedicated to the ways a vehicle management app makes your fleet more efficient.
 Check it out and see if there’s something you may be missing.

 The need to have all of your vehicles ready to deliver on time has never been more important.Unexpected breakdowns are simply ‘not allowed’.
 You need to be prepared well in advance to deal with such issues and act on time.
-A fleet management solution helps with all of these things.
+A vehicle management solution helps with all of these things.
 So, make sure you are using yours to its full capabilities.